queenbri3/platform-game-/README.md

 #### What was completed since the last session:
 Player movement was implemented, allowing the character to move left and right.
 #### Planned tasks for this session:
-Add the jumping mechanic and gravity system
+Add the jumping mechanic and gravity system in scripts
 #### Problems:
 Adjusting movement speed and jump height required testing to achieve balanced gameplay.